 After we finished the excellent dinner we were ready to play Singstar – a very popular karaoke game.
 From over 200 different songs could be selected and we had no problems to find cool songs to sing.
 Each of the singers showed their talents, they gave everything to entertain us and all together we really had a lot of fun.
 Thanks to all the people who organized the evening!

-Patricia and Andreas were lucky to attend the 10th World Congress of Chemical Engineering (WCCE) from 1st– 5th October in Barcelona, Spain.
+Patricia and Andreas were lucky to attend the 10th World Congress of Chemical Engineering (WCCE, opens an external URL in a new window) from 1st– 5th October in Barcelona, Spain.
 Both presented their work with a poster.
 Patricias was part of the bioprocess engineering topic whilst Andreas presented his poster in the micro-reactor section.
 This conference is one of the biggest and finest concerning many topics of the world of chemical engineering.
 In more than 10 parallel sessions every day several thousands attendees had the opportunity to listen, to learn and to network.
 Besides the conference venue, our fellow colleagues visited memorable places in Barcelona such as the olympic stadium, the shopping mile Las Ramblas or the basilica Sagrada Familia.
 Barcelona: what a place to be!

-Our institute was well represented at this year’s Austrian Chemistry Days in Salzburg.
+Our institute was well represented at this year’s Austrian Chemistry Days, opens an external URL in a new window in Salzburg.
 Prof. Schwarzinger, Gottfried, Klara, Matea, Regina and Sara presented their current research on Polymer Chemistry, Analytical Chemistry and Biotechnology during the poster sessions.
 Prof. Schwarzinger additionally gave an interesting talk about characterization methods of gemstones and their imitations.
 Regina was awarded for her participation in the Young Chemist’s “Tell Your Story” competition and gave us insight into her unconventional way to chemistry – her life passion.

 Beside our personal inputs, we listened to a lot of presentations covering various fields of chemistry and got the great opportunity to attend Evonik’s “Foresight Management” workshop organised by the Young Chemists.
 Our evenings were filled with traditional food and beverages from Salzburg and fruitful, exclusively scientific discussions at welcome parties and conference dinners.
 We are all looking forward to welcoming you to the upcoming Chemistry Days 2019 in Linz.